 Day 6: Drive from Joshimath to Haridwar – 280 Km – 11/12 hours.

 - Our 6 days itinerary includes both Pangarchulla peak climb and visiting the actual Kuari pass.
-However it depends the performance of the team, in addition to snow and weather conditions.
+However it depends on the performance of the team, in addition to snow and weather conditions.
 Understand that Pangarchulla summit is a possibility when you are highly fit and well acclimatised on the mountain and weather is with you.

 - From Oct 2018, due to an order from Uttarakhand High Court, one is NOT allowed to camp on alpine meadows/grasslands, locally called “Bugyal”.
 In this trek our high camp will be either at Gulling and Lower Khullara.
 We will visit Kuari Pass and attempt Pangarchulla in two successive days.

 - Trekkers need to reach Haridwar on Day 1 morning by 6 am latest or the night before.
-Similarly book your return tickets from Haridwar on Day 6 evening, 8 pm evening or later.
+Similarly book your return tickets from Rishikesh/Haridwar on Day 6 evening, 7/8 pm in the evening or later.

 Altitude and distance profile graph for Pangarchulla peak trek:

 Check the below pictorial representation for Pangarchulla trek route tog get an idea of the climb.

 Note: After the camping restrictions imposed from 2018 post monsoon, we can camp up to Khulara area.
 From here Pangarchulla summit is quite a climb.
 A reasonably fit person should take anything between 12 to 16 hours for a summit push and return in favourable conditions.

 As they say nothing is impossible, but indeed difficult and strenuous.
 Let us understand this properly: